 2. use reasonable and ordinary care and diligence in the exercise of your skill to accomplish your professional tasks; and

-3. use your best judgment in performing your professional tasks.
+your best good professional judgment in performing your professional tasks.

 Notice that nowhere did I say that the architect’s plans had to be perfect.
 However, the plans do need to meet a “typical” standard.
 They must meet the applicable Codes.
 They must generally be sound.
 But they do not have to be perfect.
 (Question: Is there ever a perfect set of plans?).

 Courts in North Carolina have spent a lot of time, and a lot of ink, discussing the deceptively simple concept of “standard of care,” but essentially this is how it is defined.
 If you want to read caselaw discussing the standard, a good case is RCDI Const.
 Inc. v.
 Spaceplan/Architecture, Planning, & Interiors, PA., 148 F. Supp.
 2d 607 (W.D.N.C.
 2001).